 From Deloraine, take the B12 Mole Creek Road to Mole Creek.
 The Cafe at the Mole Creek Guest House is a good place to stop for refreshments if required.

 The Mole Creek Karst National Park is the home of the Mole Creek Cave system, including the famous Marakoopa and King Solomon’s Caves.
-Stop for a guided walk through the cave system if interested.
+Consider stopping for a guided walk through the cave system.

 They also advise on weather conditions and walk safety.
-You need to be aware that you will catch a shuttle from the vVsitor Centre into the National Park to visit Cradle Mountain and Dove Lake.
+A shuttle runs from the Visitor Centre into the National Park to visit Cradle Mountain and Dove Lake.

-The price of the shuttle is included in your National Park Entry Fee.
+The price of the shuttle is included in the National Park Entry Fee.